RonenNess/MonoGame-SceneGraph/README.md

 - Extended API.
 - Optimizations for culling node.
 - Added LinkedNode - a node that copy transformations from external source, used to intigrate with physics engine.

+### 1.2.0.1

+- Fixed bug with child update not always getting the most up-to-date parent transformation, if parent didn't update itself.